agodoylo/kernel-Blau-Isingmodel/README.md

 # kernel-Blau-Isingmodel
 Data cleaning and code for the KBI model in the article "Inference and Influence of Large-Scale Social Networks Using Snapshot Population Behaviour without Network Data".
 Collected datasets in here are publicly available, urls can be found in 'details.txt' file.
-The codes are written in Pypy (a Python interpreter)---you can use python just changing 'import _numpypy as np' by 'import numpy as np'.
+The codes are written in PyPy (a Python interpreter)---you can use python just changing 'import _numpypy as np' by 'import numpy as np'.

 Program >parsedata.py parses de original files to generate clean files: (i) ME16-12_sociodemographics.dat --2012 and 2016 Mayoral Elections data at ward level (608wards) together with socio-demographic data--, (ii) EUwards.dat --EUreferendum data at ward level (only 280wards are given at ward level)--, and (iii) ME16-12EUBoroughs.dat --2012 and 2016 Mayoral Elections and EUreferendum outcomes at Borough level (see details.txt)